 A Level 1 fauna field assessment was conducted in conjunction with the flora survey over one day.
 The fauna survey was limited to daylight hours and only examined terrestrial animals occurring within the Project Area.
-A total of eight birds and one mammal were recorded from the Project Area.
+A total of seven birds, two mammals and one reptile were recorded from the Project Area.
+Of the 17 fauna identified none were introduced.